s-innovations/MessageProcessor.ServiceFabric/README.md

 ## Getting Started

-Personally I have all my stuff in VSTS and will also provide a few guides on this later, and for now we will stick with the powershell way here.
-It is possible to deploy the application to a local dev cluster, but keep in mind that to actually add a message cluster to the application it also require a cluster running on azure as it needs to add custome node types using the azure resource manager and also create additional VM Scale Sets.
+Personally I have all my stuff in VSTS and will also provide a few guides on this later, and for now we will stick with the PowerShell way here.
+It is possible to deploy the application to a local dev cluster, but keep in mind that to actually add a message cluster to the application it also requires a cluster running on azure as it needs to add custom node types using the azure resource manager and also create additional VM Scale Sets.
 So first you must setup a service fabric cluster on azure.
 I suggest to use the azure portal market place, searching for service fabric.

 ### Parameters
 First you need to create a application parameters xml file (Can be omitted if using poweshell).
 Here are two examples for [local](https://github.com/s-innovations/MessageProcessor.ServiceFabric/blob/master/src/MessageProcessor.ServiceFabricHost/ApplicationParameters/Local.xml) and [cloud](https://github.com/s-innovations/MessageProcessor.ServiceFabric/blob/master/src/MessageProcessor.ServiceFabricHost/ApplicationParameters/Cloud.xml).